DmitriyLesnoy/Future_Engineers_Lime/README.md

-In the development of the LIME team project for the WRO competition in the Future Engineers category was attended by Lineisky Akim - programmer, designer, Ivan Terekhov - engineer, electronics engineer, Glamozdin Yuri - our mentor and trainer.
+In the development of the LIME team project for the WRO competition in the Future Engineers category was attended by Lineisky Akim - programmer, designer, Ivan Terekhov - engineer, electronics engineer, Roman Sergeecich - our mentor and trainer.

        PROGRAMM ALGORINT: